JohnScience/ml-and-i/README.md

 First and foremost, my interest lies in the fields of [Cross-Language Interoperability](https://en.wikipedia.org/wiki/Language_interoperability) and [Performance Engineering](https://en.wikipedia.org/wiki/Performance_engineering), rather than Machine Learning.
 And this determined the concepts, principles, and technologies that I learned and used in my projects.

-Having said that, I also deeply love Mathematics and - as a Software Engineer - I especially care about the discrete rather than continuous parts of it.
+That said, I also deeply love Mathematics and - as a Software Engineer - I especially care about the discrete rather than continuous parts of it.
 For instance, recently (as of March 16, 2025), I was having fun with the extension of [Morton order](https://en.wikipedia.org/wiki/Z-order_curve) to arbitrary 2D shapes of matrices (which can be used, for example, for efficient \[= with high cache locality\] diamond-shaped-pattern access to 2D images or game maps).
 You can find the Google Colab notebook with the code and explanations [here](https://colab.research.google.com/drive/1yO0iNEWpQeGmWP4_m8_CqCqlcRGAZ2oj?usp=sharing).

 *Note: I never intended to share it with anyone in the foreseeable future, but I decided to do it here because it well demonstrates my mathematical interests (but not my programming skills because the code there was meant to be a throw-away code).*

-### Professional Backgroung
+### Professional Background

 Throughout my career, I have been primarily working as a Backend, Full-Stack, or Cross-Platform developer, where were many opportunities to apply my interests, skills, and knowledge.
 You can learn more about my commercial programming story at <https://github.com/JohnScience/my_com_projs>.